dragonnodejs/getting-started/chapter3/README.md

-# Chapter2 - The "Hello World!" with express
+# Chapter3 - Use bundles for common features
 - In the package.json we add the dependency for the bundle DragonNode.js Express and remove the dependency for express
 ```javascript
 {